ChristianBergler/ANIMAL-SPOT/README.md

 # OS-Dependent Installation
 Apart from the source code as well as an example data corpus, the ANIMAL-SPOT framework also provides an automatic operating-system-independent installation procedure to setup and install all software requirements in order to properly deploy the software.
-Available soon!

 # Example Data Corpus and Recording
 Next to all the guidelines/scripts and source code, the proposed and final example data corpus for target vs. noise detection on Monk parakeets (Myiopsitta monachus).